Benrobo/e-flow/readme.md

 ### E-flow Logic

-This is an electronic workflow system system built for one of `babcock final year students`. a system meant for automating the workflow when submitting either `school form`, `final year report` , `course form` or any other school documents.
+This is an electronic workflow system system built for SingleStore Hackathon. a system meant for automating the workflow when submitting either `school form`, `final year report` , `course form` or any other school documents.

 -------